TurboCoder13/turbo-themes/docs/adr/README.md

 # Architecture Decision Records (ADR)

-This directory contains Architecture Decision Records (ADRs) for the bulma-turbo-themes project.
+This directory contains Architecture Decision Records (ADRs) for the turbo-themes project.

 ## What is an ADR?

 An Architecture Decision Record (ADR) is a document that captures an important architectural decision made along with its context and consequences.

 ## Why Use ADRs?